vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/1_LIFE_OF_ABHINAVAGUPTA.md

 HIS FAMILY AND ITS ATMOSPHERE.

-Besides his father and mother, his family consisted of an uncle, Vāmanagupta, a younger brother, Manoratha, and five cousins, Kşema, Utpala, Abhinava, Cakraka and Padmagupta.
+Besides his father and mother, his family consisted of an uncle, Vāmanagupta, a younger brother, Manoratha, and five cousins, Kṣema, Utpala, Abhinava, Cakraka and Padmagupta.
 His uncle's name is included in the list of his teachers.
 In the Abhinava Bhāratī, Abhinava quotes his uncle who, therefore, seems to have written on poetics.
 His brother was deeply learned in all Sāstras and was the first to be favoured by Abhinava by being accepted as his disciple.
-And if the name Kşema be supposed to stand for Kșemarāja, the author of the Spanda Nirnaya and other works on Saivaism, and the others, classed with him, be also supposed to have had more or less similar qualities, then his cousins also seem to have been very highly educated.
+And if the name Kṣema be supposed to stand for Kșemarāja, the author of the Spanda Nirnaya and other works on Saivaism, and the others, classed with him, be also supposed to have had more or less similar qualities, then his cousins also seem to have been very highly educated.
 Whatever may have been their education, there is no doubt that they prized devotion

 1. T. A., Comm., III, 194.
 3. A. Bh., 1.
 5. A. Bh., 297.